Do you know what it means to be fat adapted?

 Your body is capable of metabolic flexibility, or switching between using sugar or adipose tissue (aka stored fat), to perform all its daily functions.

-To get to the glorious point of fat adaptation, you need to tackle three steps:
+To get to the metabolic state of fat adaptation, you need to tackle three steps:

-- Limit the amount of carbs you eat
+- Limit the number of carbs you eat

 - Eat a larger portion of healthy fats